 In 2017 Zainab joined Performing Lines WA as a Producer, where she has worked on/toured: Whoosh! by Sensorium Theatre, Layla Majnun by illUMEnate, Small Voices Louder and Dear Hope Street by Maybe Together, Fully Sikh by Barking Gecko and Black Swan, Minneapolis by Will O’Mahony, Black Brass by Mararo Wangai, Children of the Sea by Jay Emmanuel and 5+5 (Sydney) with the SweatShop and Playwriting Australia.
 Zainab is a PAWA Judge, Member of CAN Diversity Working Group and a 2020 Churchill Fellow.
 With PLWA she regularly attends APACA/PAX, Dance Massive/ATF and WA Showcase.

-My passion is in curating and facilitating opportunities for intercultural collaboration between independent artists and re-imagining the frameworks around inclusion.
-I believe theatre has the power to forge transformative experiences and connections between people and communities.
-I really look forward to being involved in developing the Blue Room’s access and inclusion strategies and initiatives during my term as well as bringing my experience in creating new pathways for emerging and diverse artists, championing the independent arts sector, and supporting WA artists and stories to tour regionally, nationally and internationally, to benefit The Blue Room Theatre’s membership, and community as we embark on an exciting new chapter together.
+Zainab’s passion is in curating and facilitating opportunities for intercultural collaboration between independent artists and re-imagining the frameworks around inclusion.
+She believes theatre has the power to forge transformative experiences and connections between people and communities, and she looks forward to being involved in developing the Blue Room’s access and inclusion strategies and initiatives during her term.
+She brings her experience in creating new pathways for emerging and diverse artists, championing the independent arts sector, and supporting WA artists and stories to tour regionally, nationally and internationally, to benefit The Blue Room Theatre’s membership, and community as they embark on an exciting new chapter together.

 TANYA PAYNE – Treasurer